Jack the Ripper's last victim. Who was Jack the Ripper? The secret is revealed. Versions and theories

 Photo: telegraph.co.uk

-Whitechapel killer chose his victims lung girls behavior, obviously believing that thereby helping society to get rid of filth and decadence.
-The cause of death of women was a cut throat, the organs were removed after the murder.
-The maniac's knowledge of human anatomy gave rise to many versions (never confirmed) about his belonging to medicine and, in particular, to surgery.
-Many people think that the skills of a butcher are enough for this.
+The Whitechapel killer chose his victims girls lung behavior, apparently believing that thereby helping society get rid of filth and decline in morals.
+The cause of death of the women was a slit throat; the organs were removed after the murder.
+The maniac’s knowledge of human anatomy gave rise to many versions (never confirmed) about his affiliation with medicine and, in particular, surgery.
+Many people believe that the skills of a butcher are quite enough for this.

-Jack the Ripper was active in the fall of 1888.
+Jack the Ripper was active in the autumn of 1888.
 In addition to the unprecedented brutality, the criminal (or his imitators) was prone to publicity and apparently sought recognition for his activities.
-From the moment the investigation began, both the police and journalists were literally inundated with letters of confession to their deeds.
-Of course, most of them were a prank or someone's sick fantasy, but there were several messages among this pile, probably written by the killer's hand.
+Since the start of the investigation, both police officers and journalists have been literally inundated with letters confessing to what they had done.
+Of course, most of them were hoaxes or someone's sick imagination, but among this pile there were also several messages written, probably, by the killer's hand.

-The "Dear Boss" letter is famous for giving the maniac his sad famous name- Jack the Ripper.
+The "Dear Boss" letter is known for giving the maniac his sad famous name- Jack the Ripper.
 Later, the police officially recognized this message as a hoax.
-The most terrible of the letters is called "From Hell".
-In addition to bravado and mockery, the sender attached to the letter a box that contained part of a human kidney.
-The author claimed that he fried and ate the other half.
+The most terrible of the letters is called “From Hell.”
+In addition to bravado and mockery, the sender included a box containing part of a human kidney.
+The author claimed that he fried and ate the second half.

 Photo: whitechapeljack.com Photo: casebook.org